nutonomy/nuscenes-devkit/README.md

 sudo apt-get install python3.7
 ```

-MACOS: Download from `https://www.python.org/downloads/mac-osx/` and install.
+MAC OS: Download from `https://www.python.org/downloads/mac-osx/` and install.

 #### Install virtualenvwrapper
 ```
 pip install virtualenvwrapper
 ```
-Add these two lines to `~/.bashrc` (`~/.bash_profile` on MACOS) to set the location where the virtual environments
+Add these two lines to `~/.bashrc` (`~/.bash_profile` on MAC OS) to set the location where the virtual environments
 should live and the location of the script installed with this package:
 ```
 export WORKON_HOME=$HOME/.virtualenvs